hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/185_my_master.md

 held that a man ought to do that.
 And it is expected of a Brahmin to carry this idea out to the very extreme.
-Those who are acquainted with the literature of India will remember a beautiful old story about this extreme charity, how a whole family, as related in the Mahâbhârata, starved themselves to death and gave their last meal to a beggar.
+Those who are acquainted with the literature of India will remember a beautiful old story about this extreme charity, how a whole family, as related in the Mahābhārata, starved themselves to death and gave their last meal to a beggar.
 This is not an exaggeration, for such things still happen.
 The character of the father and the mother of my Master was very much like that.
 Very